Roaches in Florida

 • Trash and garbage

-German roaches are distributed around the world and most commonly found in apartment houses, restaurants, hotels and motels.
-Once inside, they hide during the day in the dark and moist areas of the building and come out at night to forage for food.
+German Roaches hide during the day in the dark and moist areas of the building and come out at night to forage for food.

-German roaches are extremely destructive inside homes and buildings.
-Not only do they contaminate with their feces, they can feed on books, book bindings, and other soft items.
+German roaches can be extremely destructive inside homes and buildings.
+They contaminate with their feces and can feed on books, book bindings, and other soft items.
 They also transport bacteria, germs, and pathogens they picked up from other unsanitary places.
-German roaches also emit a powerful allergen that can aggravate allergies and asthma in some people.
+German cockroaches also emit a powerful allergen that can aggravate allergies and asthma in some people

 American Cockroaches